- Historical Dance

 A "Bal Musette" was an informal sort of dance, hosted in bars, restaurants and dance halls, open all to social classes and often with a decidedly down market feel.
 It was danced on a small dance floor with a modest band (trio, quartet, quintet) that nearly always featured a "musette" accordion.

 The dances at these events would be the often quite fast Valse Musette, the bouncier waltz time Java (it sounds like a Waltz Mazurka to those with a Victorian dance background), the Tango the Foxtrot (as in America, a one-step dance adaptable of any 4-4 beat) and Latin dances such as a Paso Doble or Rumba.
-While Swing music, delivered by musicians like Django Reinhardt, was finding its way into Paris before 1940 (to be danced as a lively Foxtrot), it does not appear that Swing dancing was much seen in France before the arrival of the Americans in the Liberation of 1944.
+While Swing music, delivered by musicians like Django Reinhardt, was finding its way into Paris before the Fall of France in 1940 (to be danced as a lively Foxtrot), it does not appear that Swing dancing was much seen in France before the arrival of the Americans in the Liberation of 1944.